 Demonstrating knowledge of how to apply case evaluation concepts that include simillimum, similar, layers, miasms, and zigzagging.

-Demonstrating comprehension of each individual’s motivation and commitment to homeopath care and other factors which may affect client compliance and the outcome.
+Demonstrating comprehension of each individual’s motivation and commitment to homeopathy care and other factors which may affect client compliance and the outcome.

 Managing acute health problems that arise during chronic care.